caltechads/docker-lambda-python/README.md

 > structure and permissions, environment variables, context objects and
 > behaviors – even the user and running process are the same.

+## Available image tags in Docker Hub

+ * `caltechads/docker-python-lambda:python3.6`: the latest version of the image
+ * `caltechads/docker-python-lambda:python3.6-build1`: the specific tag of latest version of the image.
+Use this is you want to pin to a specific build of `caltechads/docker-lambda-python:python:3.6

 ## What we added

 Here are the differences between this python 3.6 environment and the one from